-At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?
+- At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?

-As determined by a court in your state of legal residence, are
+- As determined by a court in your state of legal residence, are

 you or were you an emancipated minor?

-As determined by a court in your state of legal residence, are you or were you in legal guardianship?
+- As determined by a court in your state of legal residence, are you or were you in legal guardianship?

-"Unaccompanied" means you are not living in the physical custody of your parent or guardian.
+- "Unaccompanied" means you are not living in the physical custody of your parent or guardian.

-"Youth" means you are 21 years of age or younger or you are still enrolled in high school as of the day you sign this application.
+- "Youth" means you are 21 years of age or younger or you are still enrolled in high school as of the day you sign this application.